sidprasad/pick-regex/README.md

 1. **Ensure the Copilot/LM extension is active**: open the **Extensions** view and confirm the language model provider (e.g., GitHub Copilot) shows as *Enabled*.
 If it was disabled, enable it and reload the window.
 2. **Observe the startup log**: after the window reloads, open the **Output** panel and select **PICK: Regex Builder**.
 You should see `Regex Builder is now active!` followed by a log entry showing the elimination threshold and, once the Copilot extension finishes activating, no warning about missing language models.
 3. **Confirm model discovery**: open the PICK webview (Activity Bar → **PICK Regex Builder**).
 After a few seconds, open the model selector; it should list the available Copilot models without warning banners about model availability.
+4. **Review availability notes**: under the selector, PICK now shows why some discovered models were hidden (e.g., blocked by provider access checks) and which models are waiting for consent.
+Verify that models you cannot use are called out with a reason instead of silently disappearing.
-4. **Handle unsupported models gracefully**: if you intentionally pick a model that reports `model not supported` in the output, reopen the model selector.
+5. **Handle unsupported models gracefully**: if you intentionally pick a model that reports `model not supported` in the output, reopen the model selector.
 The failing model should no longer appear for the remainder of the session, and the UI should default back to a supported model instead of showing another error.
-5. **Reload resilience**: reload the window (`Developer: Reload Window`) and repeat steps 2–4 to ensure the delayed-initialization handling still prevents spurious “No language models available” warnings.
+6. **Reload resilience**: reload the window (`Developer: Reload Window`) and repeat steps 2–5 to ensure the delayed-initialization handling still prevents spurious “No language models available” warnings.

 For automated checks, run `npm run compile` to ensure the TypeScript build succeeds and `npm run lint` to verify code style.